Find a Lender-Approved Local Conveyancer in Scunthorpe

 Residential Landlord and Tenant Conveyancing solicitors in Scunthorpe

-The firms listed below are a non-comprehensive list of solicitors in Scunthorpe practicing in landlord and tenant law and on the regulations governing different types of tenancies.
-This could include advice on Service charge disputes
+The firms listed below are a small selection of solicitors in Scunthorpe practicing in landlord and tenant law and on the regulations governing different types of tenancies.
+This will likely include advice on Rent Act Protected, Assured and Assured Shorthold tenancies

 • Bradbury Roberts & Raby, Wadsworth House, 30-40 Laneham Street, Scunthorpe, North Lincolnshire, DN15 6PB